wickit7/arcgisdbmodel/tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md

 ```

 ### Feature Class LOCATION
-The feature classes are created by defining general settings, subtypes and fields.
+The feature class "Location" is created by defining general settings, subtypes and fields.

-The following parameters are used to define the subtypes and the domains dependent on the subtypes:
+The following parameters are used to define the subtypes and to assign the domains to the corresponding subtypes:
-- **Subtypes**: A dictonary with subtypes to be created for the feature class.
+- **Subtypes**: A dictionary with subtypes to be created for the feature class.
-- **Subtypes/field_name**: The field  in which the subtype value is stored.
+- **Subtypes/field_name**: The name of the field in which the subtype value is stored.
 - **Subtypes/SubtypeValues**: A dictionary with pairs of "Code:Code_description" defining the subtypes.
 - **Subtypes/DefaultSubtypeCode**: The code of the subtype to be used as the default.
 - **FieldDomainSubtype**:  A list of domain assignments depending on the subtypes.
-- **FieldDomainSubtype/field_domain**: The name of the domain to be used for the specific subtype.
+- **FieldDomainSubtype/field_domain**: The name of the domain to be used for the field and the specific subtype.
 - **FieldDomainSubtype/subtype_code**:  Assign the domain to a specific subtype with "code:code_description" pairs (separated by ";" if a domain is to be used for multiple subtypes).

 ```json